vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

 # txt-to-pdf

-Python version

 ## Summary

-This function listens for AWS S3 create events.
+This Python function listens for AWS S3 create events.
 When a new `.txt` file is detected, it will attempt to convert the text file into a PDF, then upload it to S3.

 ## Prerequisites
 * Cloud Native Runtimes: 1.0.0+